nahidankur/react-axios-image-search-app-semantic-ui-version/README.md

 # react-axios-image-search-app-semantic-ui-version

 It's a react app made with `semantic ui` which allows to search images from the pixabay website.
 Here `axios` is used to fetch images.
 Just Search and instantly get result!
-You can also download hight quality picture from the app.
+You can also download high quality picture from the app.

 # Usage